robcarver17/pysystemtrade/docs/introduction.md

 def calc_ewmac_forecast(price, Lfast, Lslow=None):
     """
-    Calculate the ewmac trading fule forecast, given a price and EWMA speeds Lfast, Lslow and vol_lookback
+    Calculate the ewmac trading rule forecast, given a price and EWMA speeds Lfast, Lslow and vol_lookback

     """
     ## price: This is the stitched price series